Michael Cimilluca and Javan Robinson talk about the end of spring ball

 Bringing home the Mayor's Cup and Homecoming against Colgate

-Prior to his time at Amherst, Thompson spent two seasons (1999, 2000) as an assistant coach and recruiting coordinator at Holy Cross.
-He began his coaching career in 1998 as the offensive line and tight ends coach at Bowdoin College.
+He also spent two spent two seasons, 1999 and 2000, as an assistant coach and recruiting coordinator with Holy Cross in his hometown of Worcester, Mass.
+Thompson began his coaching career in 1998 as the offensive line and tight ends coach at Bowdoin College in Bruswick, Maine.